BuffaloBorn/timetracker/COMMANDS.md

 [API Form Helpers](http://api.rubyonrails.org/v5.1/classes/ActionView/Helpers/FormHelper.html) show various types form helpers plus overview of what can be added to form helpers

-[Making select boxes with ease](http://guides.rubyonrails.org/form_helpers.html#making-select-boxes-with-ease) has good information how to make select boxes.
+[Making select boxes with ease](http://guides.rubyonrails.org/form_helpers.html#making-select-boxes-with-ease) has good way in how to make select boxes.
 Rails makes this painless but not to easy